Have you heard of the term ghostwriter?

 A freelancer is an individual who works on a gig or contract basis for an employer.

 Depending on the terms and conditions of the job role, a freelancer could be an experienced writer or request to take credit for their work.

 The pay is associated with the type of freelance writer they choose to become.
 A freelancer who does ghostwriting is comparatively paid more than the one who asks for attribution.

 This is because they can also reap the benefits of having their name attached for all the pieces published on a certain link.

 A hired writer is an employee working as a full-time resource for a company.

 Now, whether a hired writer gets attribution for the work they have done depends on the terms and conditions set between the employee and employer during the hiring and interview process.

 The primary difference between all forms of professional writers is that a ghostwriter does not take credit of his writing while others may retain the right of whatever they have written (as per the terms and conditions of their contract).

 Depending on the form of content you are ghostwriting for an author, the process varies.

-For instance, the process you might follow to write a blog will be different than what is required to draft a book or report.
+For instance, the process you might follow to writing a blog will be different than what is required to draft a nonfiction book project or report.